digitalbricklayer/techteapotcom/content/posts/the-network-system-management-blogosphere.md

 <ul>
 	<li><a href="http://planetsysadmin.com/">Planet SysAdmin</a></li>
 </ul>
-I'm always on the look out for good systems management blogs, so if you know of any I really should be reading, I'm all ears. ;)
+I'm always on the look out for good systems management blogs, so if you know of any I really should be reading, I'm all ears. :wink:

 <strong>Update 1</strong>: I've added the excellent blogs suggested by <a href="http://standalone-sysadmin.blogspot.com/">Matt Simmons</a> &amp; zennippon.
 Thanks!
 Anybody got any more that should be on the list above?